saas786/obsidian-notes-1/HECO/Checks.md

 -	Ensure there is flow through the sight glass

 ## Pumps
+-	Check oil levels
+-	Feel for normal vibrations if running
+-	Look for any leaks
+-	Check for normal temperatures
 -

 ## [[Condensate & Feedwater System#Boiler Feed Pumps|Boiler Feed Pump]]